Gusify/Minesweeper-Prolog/README.md

 clingo minesweeper.lp --opt-mode=optN 0
 ```
 Expect several optimal answer sets with two mines each; the printed `mine(X,Y)` atoms identify each valid placement.

+Troubleshooting (Windows):
+- Ensure clingo is installed and on PATH: `clingo --version` should work.
+Install via `winget install Potassco.Clingo`.
+- Run from the repo root so the file path resolves: `clingo minesweeper.lp --opt-mode=optN 0`.
+- If you see a parsing error, double-check the command uses the `.lp` file directly (not piping from an empty stdin) and that the file wasn’t edited with smart quotes or other characters.
+The provided file is plain ASCII.

 ## Comparison
 - Prolog version works from a concrete board plus player knowledge to derive safe moves and recursive flood fills; it mirrors interactive play.